Nonlinear Dirac equations, Monotonicity Formulas and Liouville Theorems: Introduction and results

 Several existence results for equations of the form \eqref{nonlinear-dirac} are available: In \cite{MR2813439} existence results for nonlinear Dirac equations on compact spin manifolds are obtained.
 For \(n\geq 4\) existence results for nonlinear Dirac equation with critical exponent on compact spin manifolds, that is

 with \(\lambda\in\mathbb{R}\), have been obtained in \cite{MR2733578}.
 For \(\lambda=0\) this equation is known as the spinorial Yamabe equation.
 In particular, this equation is interesting for \(n=2\) since it is closely related to conformally immersed constant mean curvature surfaces in \(\mathbb{R}^3\).
 Moreover, existence results for the spinorial Yamabe equation have been obtained on \(S^3\) \cite{MR3299382} and on \(S^n\) \cite{MR3037015} for \(n\geq 2\).
-For a spectral and geometric analysis of the spinorial Yamabe equations we refer to \cite{MR2550205}.
+For a spectral and geometric analysis of the spinorial Yamabe equation we refer to \cite{MR2550205}.
 The regularity of weak solutions of equations of the form \eqref{nonlinear-dirac} can be established with the tools from \cite{MR2661574} and \cite{MR2733578}, Appendix A.

+Let us give an overview on the structure and the main results of the article:

-This article is organized as follows: In Section 2 we study general properties of nonlinear Dirac equations.
-In particular, we recall the construction for identifying spinor bundles belonging to different metrics and use this to derive the stress-energy tensor for the Soler model.
-In Section 3 we study nonlinear Dirac equations on closed manifolds, where we mostly focus on the two-dimensional case.
-In the fourth section we study nonlinear Dirac equations on complete manifolds: We derive several monotonicity formulas and Liouville theorems.
-In the last section we focus on Dirac-harmonic maps with curvature term from complete manifolds, for which we again derive several monotonicity formulas and Liouville theorems.
+In Section 2 we study general properties of nonlinear Dirac equations.
+In particular, we recall the construction for identifying spinor bundles belonging to different metrics and use it to derive the stress-energy tensor for the Soler model.

+In Section 3 we study nonlinear Dirac equations on closed Riemannian surfaces.
+The first main result is Theorem \ref{theorem-surface-wkp} which states that for solutions of equations of the form \eqref{nonlinear-dirac} for which the \(L^4\)-norm of \(\psi\) is sufficiently small on a disc \(D\) all \(W^{k,p}\) norms can be controlled on a smaller disc \(D'\subset D\).
+Moreover, in Proposition \ref{proposition-nodal-set} we present an estimate on the nodal set of solutions of \eqref{nonlinear-dirac} and Proposition \ref{proposition-surface-vanishing} shows that solutions of equations of the form \eqref{nonlinear-dirac} must be trivial if \(\lambda=0\) and \(|\psi|_{L^4(M)}\) is sufficiently small.

+In Section 4 we investigate nonlinear Dirac equations on complete noncompact Riemannian manifolds.
+First, we will prove Theorem \ref{theorem-liouville-stationary-soler} which states that stationary solutions of equations of the form \eqref{nonlinear-dirac} with finite energy must be trivial if \(M=\mathbb{R}^n,\mathbb{H}^n,n\geq 3\).
+Moreover, in Proposition \ref{monotonicity-type-rn} we show that for \(M=\mathbb{R}^n,n\geq 3\) for critical points of the Soler model the quantity \(R^{2-n}\int_{B_R}|\psi|^4d\mu\) is almost monotone increasing in \(R\).
+Moreover, we discuss the problems that arise when trying to extend the analysis to the case of a Riemannian manifold.
+Finally, in Theorem \ref{theorem-liouville-complete-soler} we show that critical points of the Soler model on a complete noncompact Riemannian manifold with positive Ricci curvature satisfying an additional energy condition must be trivial.